kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 executed on a Kubernetes host machine.

-A "thick CNI Plugin", on the other hand, is a CNI component composed of two (or more) parts, usually composed of "shim", and a long lived process (daemon) resident in memory.
+A "thick CNI Plugin", on the other hand, is a CNI component composed of two (or more) parts, usually composed of "shim", and a long-lived process (daemon) resident in memory.
 The "shim" is a lightweight "thin CNI plugin" component that simply passes CNI parameters (such as JSON configuration, and environment variables) to the daemon component, which then processes the CNI request.

-To transform multus into a thick plugin, it is needed to instantiate a long lived process - which will be the multus pod entrypoint - listening to a unix domain socket - this socket must be available both in the multus pod and the hosts's mount namespaces; as such, a bind mount to host this socket must be provided for the multus pod.
+To transform multus into a thick plugin, it is needed to instantiate a long-lived process - which will be the multus pod entrypoint - listening to a unix domain socket - this socket must be available both in the multus pod and the hosts's mount namespaces; as such, a bind mount to host this socket must be provided for the multus pod.